Dark Horse Records: History

 After Harrison signed with Dark Horse Records on 27 January 1976, all of his subsequent recordings were released through the label, starting with that year's Thirty Three & 1/3 and ending with Live in Japan in 1992.
 After the latter, it went into hiatus for ten years.

 Dark Horse was distributed by A&M Records (1974–76), Warner Bros.
 Records (1976–94) and EMI (2002–04).

 Dark Horse was revived with the posthumous release of Brainwashed in 2002.
 Harrison's back catalogue on the label was remastered and reissued as the Dark Horse Years 1976–1992 box set during 2004.
 In 2010, Dark Horse released the Ravi Shankar–George Harrison box set Collaborations, with distribution through Rhino Entertainment.

 In 2017 all original Apple and Dark Horse Records albums were reissued and distributed by Universal Music Group.

 On 22 January 2020, Dark Horse signed a distribution deal with BMG Rights Management.
 The deal marked the label's revival by Harrison's son Dhani, who announced that it had acquired Joe Strummer's catalogue.
+Many classic Dark Horse albums returned to print under this new deal.

+In May 2025, the label released the Steve Perry & Willie Nelson duet of the Journey song "Faithfully".

 Artists

-Though Dark Horse ultimately focused solely on Harrison's releases, the label also released albums by the following artists between 1974 and 1978:
+Though Dark Horse ultimately focused solely on Harrison's releases, the label also released albums by the following artists between 1974 and 2021: